tkxkd0159/kaggle/README.md

 # Mini-Project
-Mini-projects which applied much data
+Mini-projects Using a variety of data

 1. Analysis of Crime in Seoul
 2. Analysis of Bike Rental System  in Seoul